testbenchcc/markdown-notes-app/roadmap.md

 - [x] Add a default theme selection to the settings modal Appearance category for the exported theme default. (implemented)
 - [x] Update note exporting to use the selected theme. (implemented)

-## v1.1.7 - Version Revisoning
+## v1.1.7 - Version Revisioning

+- [x] Initialize and connect a dedicated Git repository for the notes folder (`notes/`), using the remote `https://github.com/testbenchcc/markdown-notes.git`.
+- [x] Add a setting to automatically commit changes inside the notes folder and push them to the dedicated notes repository.
+- [] Add a setting to automatically pull updates from the dedicated notes repository.
-- [] Add setting for auto-commiting items in the notes folder, pushing, pulling, repository, github api key.
+- [] Add settings for the notes repository location (local path under `notes/` and remote URL) and the GitHub API key.
+  - Always commit and push local notes changes before pulling from the notes repository.
+Do not push if the local branch is out of sync with its remote.
+This should not happen since I am the only user, but the safeguard still needs to be there.
-- [] Add setting for auto pulling on new version release. have a setting for how often it checks.
+- [] Add a setting to auto pull when a new version of the application is released.
+Include an interval setting for how often to check.
+Ensure that application auto-pull never overwrites the `notes/` folder, since it is now a separate, git-ignored notes repository.
+Usse the remote `https://github.com/testbenchcc/markdown-notes-app.git`
-- [] Automatically commit, push, and pull using using the configured settings.

 ## v1.1.8 - Update sub-title

 - [] Add a setting for the page title which is currently hard coded to `NoteBooks`.
 - [] Set the build number (number of commits) and tag (if it exists) for the top-bar-subtitle text. use github api key configured in settings.

+## v1.1.9 - Move stored settings into notes folder

+- [] Move the notebooks settings into the root notes folder as a JSON file.
+This way they travel with the notes.